How to run Azure DevOps self-hosted agents effectively

 There is also a DSC resource for managing both Visual Studio Team Services and Azure DevOps agents.
 Unfortunately, I had to exclude the deployment of the agent from my DSC configuration as Azure DevOps supports authentication only via PAT, which is not a feasible option for a permanent automation solution as the tokens have an expiration time.

-The good part is that you don’t need to worry too much about the maintenance of Azure DevOps agents because once installed, they automatically update themselves when they run a task that requires a newer version of the agent.
+The good part is that you don’t need to worry too much about maintaining Azure DevOps agents because, once installed, they automatically update themselves when they run a task requiring a newer version.

 That’s all for today.